gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 This is currently used by the [JVM test suite plugin](userguide/jvm_test_suite_plugin.html).

 See the [user manual](userguide/implementing_gradle_plugins_binary.html#custom_dependencies_blocks) to learn more about using this incubating feature.

+#### Testing Gradle 8.8 builds with TestKit using older Gradle version

+Due to fixes to `org.gradle.native` flag handling in Gradle 8.8, testing Gradle 8.8 builds with TestKit using older Gradle version may cause some troubles.

+See the [upgrade guide](userguide/upgrading_version_8.html#testing_gradle_8_8_build_with_test_kit) for more details.

 ## Promoted features